JacobeCode/DNN-For-Speech-Recognition/README.md

 - final.py - full Python code providing all necessary steps for training neural network (best architecture with the use of mel-spectrograms)
 - MFCC_main.py - full Python code providing all necessary steps for training neural network (version adjusted to use of MFCC)
 - MFCC_main.ipynb - same as above, but in ipynb format (for use in Google Colab)
-- neural.yml - YAML file with libraries
+- requirements.yml - YAML file with all necessary tools and libraries
-- Model - folder with current saved model
+- Model - directory with the last tested model
-- Best Models - four best models (last one with nearly 75% accuracy on evaluation data)
+- Best Models - directory with the four best models (last one with nearly 75% accuracy on evaluation data)
-- CSV - folder with CSV file from current run - used for evaluation
+- CSV - folder with CSV file (created during "train and test" with results) from current run (used for evaluation)

 # Description of research

 ### DISCLAIMER

-Repository doesn't includes evaluation script.
+The repository doesn't include evaluation script as it was not created by me.
+Scores were evaluated by comparing results saved in a .csv file to a similar file with correct predictions.

-During reseacch tested MFCC, spectrograms and mel-spectrograms.
-Due to best performance of the last one, it is included in final model.
+During research MFCC, spectrograms and mel-spectrograms were tested.
+The best performance was observed with the mel-spectrograms.

-## 1. Implementation of pre-processing --> Random neural network
+## 1. Implementation of pre-processing (Random neural network)

 ### Build:
 1. Conv2D [16, 3x3]